camillejdc/front-end-developer-test/README.md

 4. Uses Tailwind CSS
 5. Production build's assets are minified
 6. Production build's CSS files are purged leading to just 3kb when gzipped
-7. 100 score on SEO, high scores on Performance and Accessibility
+7. Lighthouse: 100 score on SEO, high scores on Performance and Accessibility

 ![Lighthouse](lighthouse.png)